-With a total area of 150 m2, the Pavilion is the largest building of the temporary structures on New Holland Island.
-It is outfitted with all the necessary equipment to accommodate a variety of events, including small-scale exhibitions, lectures, educational programs and other events.
+With a total area of 150 m2, the Pavilion is the largest temporary structure on New Holland Island.
+It is equipped to accommodate a variety of events, including small-scale exhibitions, lectures, and educational programs.
 The Pavilion was designed by architect Sergey Bukin.
-The very first event it hosted was an exhibition of work by the recipients of the Garage Museum of Contemporary Art artist grants.
+The first event it hosted was an exhibition of work by the recipients of the Garage Museum of Contemporary Art artist grants.

-From April till October Pavilion on New Holland Island hosts Lecture Hall, a series of regular educational programs, spanning different areas of interest: from lectures in the social sciences, in collaboration with the Higher School of Economics in St Petersburg; to architecture-related offerings, in collaboration with the magazine Project Baltia; a film program; lessons in urban gardening from the organization, Dacha in the City; as well as a series of public talks on contemporary art and a literary club.
+From April through October, the Pavilion on New Holland Island hosts Lecture Hall, a series of educational programs, spanning various areas of interest: lectures in the social sciences, in collaboration with the Higher School of Economics in Saint Petersburg; to architecture-related offerings, in collaboration with the magazine Project Baltia; a film program; lessons in urban gardening from the organization, Dacha in the City; a series of public talks on contemporary art; and a literary club.

-Lecture Hall was formulated to help bring high quality educational initiatives to a wider audience.
-The topics for the lectures have been specially selected to appeal to a broad range of ages and demographics.
-The lectures in this particular program will run on the island until October.
+Lecture Hall was devised to help bring high quality educational initiatives to a wider audience.
+The topics for the lectures are specially selected to appeal to a broad range of ages and demographics.